06 Safeguarding children, young people and vulnerable adults policy

 - the development and

 well-being of the supervisee’s key children and offer staff opportunity to raise concerns in relation to any child attending.
-Safeguarding concerns must always reported to the designated person
+Safeguarding concerns must always be reported to the designated

 - reflection on the journey a